graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {objectType} be {fieldType}.
   - Otherwise if {fieldType} is an Interface or Union type.
     - Let {objectType} be {ResolveAbstractType(fieldType, result)}.
-  - Let {groupedFieldSet} be the result of calling {CollectSubfields(objectType, fieldDetailsList, variableValues)}.
+  - Let {groupedFieldSet} and {newDeferUsages} be the result of calling {CollectSubfields(objectType, fieldDetailsList, variableValues)}.
-  - Let {knownDeferUsages} be the set of keys of {deferMap}.
-  - Let {fieldPlan} be the result of {BuildFieldPlan(groupedFieldSet, deferUsageSet, knownDeferUsages)}.
+  - Let {fieldPlan} be the result of {BuildFieldPlan(groupedFieldSet, deferUsageSet)}.
-  - Return the result of {ExecuteFieldPlan(fieldPlan, objectType, result, variableValues, false, path, deferUsageSet, deferMap)}.
+  - Return the result of {ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, result, variableValues, false, path, deferUsageSet, deferMap)}.

 GetStreamFieldDetailsList(fieldDetailsList):